List of Atlanta Rhythm Section members

 Atlanta Rhythm Section (ARS) is an American Southern rock band from Doraville, Georgia.
 Formed in the summer of 1971, the group originally featured vocalist Rodney Justo, guitarist Barry Bailey, bassist Paul Goddard, keyboardist Dean Daughtry and drummer Robert Nix.
-The band's current lineup includes Daughtry alongside Justo (who most recently rejoined in 2011), guitarist Steve "Clean" Stone (since 1986), bassist Justin Senker (from 1992 to 2011, and since 2014), guitarist David Anderson (since 2007) and drummer Rodger Stephan (since 2016).
+This lineup featuring Ronnie Hammond as Justo's replacement became the groups classic lineup.
+The band's current lineup includes Justo, guitarist Steve "Clean" Stone (since 1986), bassist Justin Senker (from 1992 to 2011, and since 2014), guitarist David Anderson (since 2007), drummer Rodger Stephan (since 2016), and Lee Shealy (keyboards).

 History

 1971–1983

 ARS was originally conceived by producer and songwriter Buddy Buie as the house band of Studio One, a recording studio in Doraville.
 The group signed with Decca Records and began recording its own material in August 1971, before recording its self-titled debut album in November.
 By the time the album was released in January 1972, James "J. R." Cobb had joined on rhythm guitar.
 After touring for a few months, Justo left ARS to move to New York, dissatisfied with the album's reception.
 He was replaced by Ronnie Hammond.
 With its new lineup, the group released seven albums over the course of seven years – Back Up Against the Wall in 1973, Third Annual Pipe Dream in 1974, Dog Days in 1975, Red Tape and A Rock and Roll Alternative in 1976, Champagne Jam in 1978, and Underdog in 1979.

 The band's next lineup change came when Nix left the band in 1979, "right after Underdog", due to creative differences.
 He was replaced by Roy Yeager, who had most recently toured with Lobo.
 Are You Ready!, a collection of live and studio recordings, was released shortly after Yeager's arrival, although Nix claimed he performed on some of the album's tracks.
 The Boys from Doraville and Quinella followed in 1980 and 1981.
 The band recorded a new album in 1982, however due to "creative differences" with CBS Records it was unreleased; shortly thereafter, Yeager was replaced by Danny Biget.
 The next January, Hammond also left to pursue a solo career.
 Justo subsequently returned on a part-time basis.
 At the end of 1983, founding member Goddard announced his departure from ARS.